-Call in a few favours.
-There is a lot of work that goes into a home removal.
-The packing, shifting and loading usually require more than one pair of hands.
+Call in a few favors.
+There is a lot of work that goes into home removal.
+The packing, shifting, and loading usually require more than one pair of hands.
 Ask friends and family to pitch in and help.
-It should only take a token bottle of Debenhams wine or the promise of Papa Johns pizza while you work and you will, of course, return the favour when they need help right?
+It should only take a token bottle of Debenhams wine or the promise of Papa Johns pizza while you work and you will, of course, return the favor when they need help right?

 When it comes to packing, think outside the box, literally.
 There are plenty of items around the home that you can pack other items to save on box space.
 Use suitcases, bins, laundry baskets.
 Anything that can be filled, should be filled.

 Moving all your belongings at once is not always the smartest and cheapest decision.
 Cluttering your new property with too much stuff may actually hinder your house move.